Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/README.md

 ![A workflow diagram.](https://github.com/Nourah-Salem/2022-CPBS-Preliminary-Exam-Day-3/blob/main/Images/2022-CPBS-Preliminary-Exam-Day-3%20workflow.png)

 A workflow diagram, representing the steps for solving our problem, starting with data collection and preparation, followed by generating  our clustering feature, which is k-mer frequency, followed by using our clustering method, which is the principal component analysis (PCA).

 #### Main Concepts Implemented

 - Normalised freqeuncy of k-mers
 - Principal Components Analysis (PCA)

+#### Model Inputs
+1. One FASTA file for bacterial metagenomic 500 samples
+2. One FASTQ file for viral (SARS-CoV2) metagenomic 500 samples
+#### Model Onputs
+A graph represnting the clusters of both communities on the top to principal components

 [Back To The Top](#read-me-template)